PrimusInterParess/ImageSorting/README.md

    - EXIF SubIFD: DateTimeOriginal, DateTimeDigitized
    - EXIF IFD0: DateTime
    - QuickTime headers (for HEIC/HEIF and many videos)
+   - For blob sources, the content stream is buffered to a seekable stream to ensure reliable file-type detection and metadata parsing
 2) If no metadata date is found, fall back to filesystem or blob last-modified time.
 3) Build destination path/prefix: `<Year>/<MM - MonthName>`.
 4) Avoid overwriting: if the name exists, append “(1)”, “(2)”, …